CSR Activity Report (CSR Guideline Activity Reports) - Establishing Sustainable Supply Chain

 Reducing the Environmental Impact of Distribution

-Reduction in CO2 emissions intensity from distribution activities (year-on-year)
+Reduction in CO2 emissions per unit of sales from distribution activities (year-on-year)

 ■Reporting scope